lark-max/DataSplittingAlgorithm/README.md

 `Windows:DataSplittingAlgorithm.exe data.txt false SOMPLEX 1001 0.5 0.3 Tr.txt Ts.txt Vd.txt`
 `Linux: ./DataSplittingAlgorithm data.txt false SOMPLEX 1001 0.5 0.3 Tr.txt Ts.txt Vd.txt`

-Finally, my suggestion is to use my new two proposed algorithms to partition your data, namely SOMPLEX and MDUPLEX, because the data distribution characteristics between the various subsets obtained by these two algorithms are more consistent, which is verified in a large number of hydrological historical data
+Finally, my suggestion is to use my new two proposed methods to partition your data, i.e., SOMPLEX and MDUPLEX.
+Because the data distribution characteristics between the various subsets obtained by these two methods are more consistent, which is confirmed in a large number of hydrological historical data.